Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 bird in nature

 Narrow the down species in the area at that time of the year, then take note of their feeding and nesting behavior so you have an idea where you’ll most likely see them.
+Having an idea of what you might see on your birdwatching outing will make identification that much easier.

 Finally, familiarize yourself with the size, shape, colors, and patterns so you can easily spot them.
 You can write bullet points or one-sentence descriptions for each of the steps.